-With the author of the "Grand Grimoire" the pact is a concession to the poverty of the operator's resources.
+With the author of the Grand Grimoire, the pact is a concession to the poverty of the operator's resources.
 In Black Magic, as in some other processes, the necessitous must be ready to sacrifice, and the sorcerer who is insufficiently equipped must pay a higher price in the end.
-The genuine Sanctum Regnum of the Grand Clavicle, otherwise termed the Pacta Conventa Damonum, is explained by the "Grand Grimoire," for the information of those who are desirous to bind spirits, but are devoid of the requisite resources for composing the Blasting Rod and the Kabbalistic Such persons, it is affirmed, will never succeed in evoking spirits unless they perform, point by point, all that is detailed hereinafter concerning the manner of making pacts with any spirit whatsoever, whether the object in view may be the possession of treasures concealed in the earth, the enjoyment of women or girls, and for obtaining any desired favour at their hands, whether for the discovery of the most hidden secrets in all Courts and Cabinets of the world, whether for the revelation of the most impenetrable mysteries, whether for engaging a spirit to perform one's work in the night, whether to cause a fall of hail or a storm in any appointed place, whether to open seals, to behold what is passing in private houses, and learn all the skill of the shepherds, whether to obtain the Hand of Glory, and discern all the qualities and virtues of metals, minerals, and vegetables, and of animals both pure and impure, and to perform things so astounding that no person in existence can fail to be in a condition of utter bewilderment to see that by means of a pact with certain spirits one can discover the grandest secrets of Nature, which are hidden from the eyes of all other men.
+The genuine Sanctum Regnum of the Grand Clavicle, otherwise termed the Pacta Conventa Dæmonum, is explained by the Grand Grimoire for the information of those who are desirous to bind spirits, but are devoid of the requisite resources for composing the Blasting Rod and Kabalistic circle.
+Such persons, it is affirmed, will never succeed in evoking spirits unless they perform, point by point, all that is detailed hereinafter concerning the manner of making pacts with any spirit whatsoever, whether the object in view may be the possession of treasures concealed in the earth, the enjoyment of women or girls, and for obtaining any desired favour at their hands, whether for the discovery of the most hidden secrets in all Courts and Cabinets of the world, whether for the revelation of the most impenetrable mysteries, whether for engaging a spirit to perform one's work in the saying gipsy, and the trickeries of a quack-doctor who is absurd enough to take Abracadabra seriously, are not the crime of Faust.
+But the learned Bishop of Hippo and the Angel of the Schools produced Goethe as their ultimate antithesis; when the girl who draws lots for her lover is given over to Satan, the apotheosis of Faust is certain.
+Behind the manifest exaggerations of such definitions there lies, however, a hidden pearl of truth, which concerns the temerity of opening the door to evil, and in this sense even the heedless act or the act of folly carries all its consequences and all to which it may lead like an implicit within it.

-1 But Lucifer, in ordinary cases, is contented with a cat.
+But Lucifer, in ordinary cases, is contented with a cat, though it may be suggested that it is held only as a kind of hostage.